-T-Mobile Park, aka Safeco Field, is a Seattle-based baseball stadium opened in 1999.
+T-Mobile Park, formerly known as Safeco Field, opened its doors in 1999.
 It has a sliding roof that can shelter 47,000 seats from the weather.
 In addition to professional games, the field is also used for school championships and football competitions.

 At the design stage, the architects had a desire to give the stadium a retro style, which they tried to maintain in the future.
 T-Mobile Park has a brick façade similar to many 1960s stadiums.
 According to an old tradition, it is located in a densely populated area, and not outside the city.